PasiAhopelto/rmarc/README.md

 # rmarc
-MARC read and write library for GNU R
+Read and write MARC bibliographic record in GNU R.